matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 - `gcloud container run`

 ```
-The kubectl command is used to control workloads on a Kubernetes cluster once it is created. gcloud is not used to
+The "kubectl" command is used to control workloads on a Kubernetes cluster once it is created.
-manipulate Kubernetes processes.
-Note: beta is not required in kubectl commands.
+"gcloud" is not used to manipulate Kubernetes processes.
+Note: "beta" is not required in "kubectl" commands.
 ```

 **Question 41: The Network tab of the create VM form is where you would perform which of the following operations?**

-- Set the IP address of the VM
+- Set the IP address of the VM.
-- :white_check_mark: **Add a network interface to the VM**
+- :white_check_mark: **Add a network interface to the VM**.
-- Change firewall configuration rules
+- Change firewall configuration rules.
-- Specify a default router
+- Specify a default router.

 ```
 In the Network tab of the VM form, you can add another network interface.
 GCP sets the IP address.
-There is no option
-to specify a router or change firewall rules on the Network tab.
+There is no option to specify a router or change firewall rules on the Network tab.
 ```

 **Question 42: What command would you use to have 10 replicas of a deployment named ch07-app-deploy?**

-- :white_check_mark: **`kubectl scale deployment ch07-app-deploy --replicas=10`**
+- :white_check_mark: **`kubectl scale deployment ch07-app-deploy --replicas=10`**.
-- `kubectl scale deployment ch07-app-deploy --pods=5`
+- `kubectl scale deployment ch07-app-deploy --pods=5`.
-- `kubectl upgrade deployment ch07-app-deploy --replicas=5`
+- `kubectl upgrade deployment ch07-app-deploy --replicas=5`.
-- `gcloud containers deployment ch07-app-deploy --replicas=5`
+- `gcloud containers deployment ch07-app-deploy --replicas=5`.

 ```
-Use of gcloud and upgrade is incorrect. "scale" is the right command along with replicas.
+Use of "gcloud" and "upgrade" is incorrect. "scale" is the right command along with replicas.
 ```

-**Question 43:
-You have deployed an application to a Kubernetes cluster.
+**Question 43: You have deployed an application to a Kubernetes cluster.
 You have noticed that several pods are starved for resources for a period of time and the pods are shut down.
 When resources are available, new instantiations of those pods are created.
 Clients are still able to connect to pods even though the new pods have different IP addresses from the pods that were terminated.
 What Kubernetes component makes this possible?**

-- :white_check_mark: **Service**
+- :white_check_mark: **Service**.
-- Alerts
+- Alerts.
-- StatefulSet
+- StatefulSet.
-- ReplicaSet
+- ReplicaSet.

 ```
 * Services provide a level of indirection to accessing pods.